 “Yes, ma’am,” Ty said with trepidation.

 “I’ll see you tonight!
 Bye-bye!”
-Mara said, then hung up the phone without waiting for more.
+Mara said, then ended the call without waiting for more.

 “Can we come?”
 Alston said, grinning widely.